Click Here to join our 30 day challenge to learn Hiragana

 If you are looking for a more analog way to practice and learn hiragana – we have included a sample of a few of the practice homework sheets from our Japanese Crash Course below:

-Open the image in a new tab by clicking on the image – you can then print it!
+Open the image in a new tab by clicking on it- you can print it!

 How to use the homework sheets: